-The FRBNY conducts foreign currency operations and, on behalf of the Reserve Banks, holds the resulting foreign currency denominated investments in the SOMA.
+The FRBNY conducts foreign currency operations and, on behalf of the Reserve Banks, holds the resulting three types of foreign currency denominated investments in the SOMA.

-The FRBNY holds foreign currency deposits with foreign central banks and invests in foreign government debt instruments of France, Germany, the Netherlands, and Japan.
+The FRBNY holds foreign currency deposits with foreign central banks and with the Bank for International Settlements (BIS).
+The FRBNY also invests in foreign government debt instruments of France, Germany, the Netherlands, and Japan.
 These foreign government debt instruments are backed by the full faith and credit of the issuing foreign governments.
 In addition, the FRBNY may enter into repurchase agreements to purchase government debt securities for which the accepted collateral is the debt instruments issued by a foreign government.